Global-Health-Engineering/incinerate-with-hx/README.md

 # Technical drawings

-Technical drawings, necessary to replicate the construction are available as CAD models and in pdf form in `cad` directory.
+Technical drawings, necessary to replicate the construction are available as CAD models and in pdf form in the `cad` directory.

 # License